-sale of securities sold have been held for at least 60 days to realize capital gain or loss.
-There is no limitation on the number or the contract size of sale;

-- approval of the Treasury Group Head has been obtained for the sale of securities that have been held for less than 60 days, unless the sale is due to any of the following, in which case, the holding period requirement is not necessary: - · credit deterioration of the issuer; - liquidity stress; - undue market risk; or - excess assets no longer required for regulatory purposes; - other reasons for the approval of sale of securities that have been held for less than 60 days such as adjust or re-balance the Bank's net risk and value realization per security should be approved by the Treasury Group Head and do not exceed five times in a calendar year.
+- sale of securities sold have been held for at least 30 days to realize capital gain or loss.
+There is no limitation on the number or the contract size of sale; - approval of the Treasury Group Head has been obtained for the sale of securities that have been held for less than 30 days, unless the sale is due to any of the following, in which case, the holding period requirement is not necessary: - credit deterioration of the issuer; - liquidity stress; - undue market risk; or - excess assets no longer required for regulatory purposes; and - other reasons for the approval of sale of securities that have been held for less than 30 days such as to adjust or re-balance the Bank's net risk and value realization per security should be approved by the Treasury Group Head and sale of securities do not exceed five times in a calendar year.